 Difference between Q and S visa

 Please find below how Q and S visas are different from each other, and if you still have any concerns, you can get in touch with our lawyers.
-The Q visa is slightly different from the S visa, please find below general guidance about these both visas:
+The Q visa is slightly different from the S visa, and more about these visas can be found here:

 - Chinese Q visa